Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 ### 2024-01-08
 In Class: Used the struct gameinfo to start and advance games within hangman.
 Started planning how gameflow will work with server.
 40min.\
+At Home: Added support for starting the game.
+Revised so that start game and advance game match.
+30min.\